dappuniversity/yield-aggregator/README.md

 - Install [NodeJS](https://nodejs.org/en/), I recommend using node version 10.16.3 to avoid any potential dependency issues
 - Create or log in to your [Infura.io](https://infura.io/login) account and create a new project, and save your project ID located in your project settings, you'll need this when starting the ganache-cli server.
 - Install [MetaMask](https://metamask.io/) in your browser.
+- Install [Ganache-cli](https://github.com/trufflesuite/ganache).
+To see if you have ganache-cli installed, in your command line type `ganache-cli --version`.
+To install, in your command line type `npm install ganache-cli --global`

 ## Setting Up
 ### 1. Clone the Repository: